-This Xilinx LogiCORE IP module is provided at no additional cost with the Xilinx VivadoTM Design Suite and ISE® Design Suite tools under the terms of the Xilinx End User License.
+This Xilinx LogiCORE IP module is provided at no additional cost with the Xilinx VivadoTM Design Suite under the terms of the Xilinx End User License.
 Information about this and other Xilinx LogiCORE IP modules is available at the Xilinx Intellectual Property page.
 For information about pricing and availability of other Xilinx LogiCORE IP modules and tools, contact your local Xilinx sales representative.